taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee lets her stern look soften a bit.

-Majhee: **"Eu acho que agora temos algumas evidências para apoiar o seu Busca Primera, Minka..."**
+Majhee: **"Parece que você agora tem alguma evidência para apoiar o seu Busca Primera, Minka..."**

-*translation: "I guess we now have some evidence to support your First Quest, Minka..."*
+*translation: "It sounds like you now have some evidence to support your First Quest, Minka..."*

 Majhee grins and her eyes twinkle.